Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 On top of this, here are five quick fixes to help you reduce your energy bills:

-According to British Gas, you could save £110 a year by unplugging your TV, laptop, mobile phone and other mobile devices when fully charged, set-top boxes like Freeview and Sky+, and games consoles.
+According to British Gas, you could save £110 a year by unplugging your TV, laptop, mobile phone and other mobile devices when fully charged or not in use, such as Freeview and Sky+, and games consoles.

 Take a shower every day instead of a bath, and you could cut your bathing costs by as much as a third.